 Requirement 2: Do not use vendor-supplied defaults for system passwords and other security parameters

 The failure to change default security parameters upon deployment is similar to leaving your store physically unlocked when you go home for the night.
 In AWS, this requirement is relevant to resources that can be used to ensure secure communications, such as ELB listeners, S3 bucket policies, and SQS policies.
+In Azure, this control is relevant to resources such as PostgreSQL database servers and App Service web apps.
+In Google Cloud, it's relevant to resources such as load balancers and SQL database instances.

 Implement Strong Access Control Measures